isomerpages/govtech-stp/pages/about.md

 permalink: /about/
 ---

-The SafeTravel Pass is a mandatory document for in-bound travellers from approved countries/regions seeking to make essential business and official travel to Singapore under Fast Lane arrangements.
+The SafeTravel Pass is a mandatory document for inbound travellers from approved countries/regions seeking to make essential business and official travel to Singapore under Fast Lane arrangements.

 As of 3 June 2020, Singapore has established Fast Lane arrangements with six Chinese provinces and municipalities (Chongqing, Guangdong, Jiangsu, Shanghai, Tianjin and Zhejiang).